ykzw/galp/README.md

 * Edges exist only for vertices i and j such that i < j.

-You can "normalize" an edge-list data (e.g., the [SNAP](https://snap.stanford.edu/data/index.html) datasets ) by using `utils/normalize.py`.
+You can "normalize" an edge-list data (e.g., the [SNAP](https://snap.stanford.edu/data/index.html) datasets) by using `utils/normalize.py`.

 #### Binary

-The binary formst is a list of pairs of 32-bit integers that denote edges, including edges of both directions.
+The binary formst is a list of pairs of 32-bit integers that denote edges, including edges of both directions in this case.
 For example, the above sample is represented in binary as:
 ```
 0 1 0 2 1 0 ...
 ```
 You can generate this format by using `utils/edgelist2bin.cpp`.
 Since this program also does the "normalization," you can directly apply it to the SNAP dataset (e.g., `./edgelist2bin com-friendster.ungraph.txt`).